The legal profession

 Can I make a final settlement with my spouse?

 Divorce is not final in Ireland.
 If you can agree everything between yourselves and the Court is satisfied that proper provision has been made for both parties, you can ask the Court to "rule" the agreement, which will give it the force of a Court order.
 But a judge may decide that proper provision has not been made for both spouses and for any dependent children.
 Also a spouse may not contract out of the future right to claim maintenance or to seek a variation of an existing maintenance order.
-In the case of child custody or access, the courts will always consider varying an order where circumstances have changed, taking into account the best interests of the child.
+The courts will always consider varying an order where circumstances have changed, taking into account the best interests of both spouses and any children.

 Where can I find out more?

-Contact a good family law solicitor or the family law office at your local Circuit Court.
+Contact a good family law solicitor or the family law office at your local Circuit or District Court.